yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 | | | EDP vX - vY |
 | | | Pump vX - vY |
 | | | TIB vX - vY |

+The above compatibility matrix table will be included in future [release notes]({{< ref "product-stack/tyk-gateway/release-notes/overview" >}}) for Gateway for releases 5.3+.
+Furthermore, the release notes will include tested third party dependences, such as PostgreSQL, MongoDB, Redis etc.

 ---